Facebook, Google, Twitter say could quit Hong Kong over proposed data laws- WSJ

-July 5 (Reuters) - U.S. tech giants Facebook Inc (FB.O), Alphabet Inc's (GOOGL.O) Google and Twitter Inc (TWTR.N) have privately warned the Hong Kong government that they could stop offering their services in the city if authorities proceed with planned changes to data-protection laws, the Wall Street Journal reported on Monday, citing a letter.
+(Reuters) - U.S. tech giants Facebook Inc, Alphabet Inc’s Google and Twitter Inc have privately warned the Hong Kong government that they could stop offering their services in the city if authorities proceed with planned changes to data-protection laws, the Wall Street Journal reported on Monday, citing a letter.

 The laws could make the tech companies liable for the malicious sharing of individuals’ information online, the newspaper added.